nplrkn/alsoran/plan.md

 - hope that [https://github.com/gabhijit/hampi] gets an encode function.

 ## DONE
+- Fix Address already in use warning seen in tests.
+Refactor so that the listen() fails more obviously.
+- Test should fail if the F1AP SCTP bind fails
 - 'Worker confirms successul TNLA initialization' is output before output of AMF sending setup response
 - send request instead of send pdu
 - Test script as DU can send Setup and get response